orchestral/quickstart-basic/readme.md

 	php artisan migrate

 This command will create all of our database tables.
 If you inspect the database tables using the database client of your choice, you should see a new `tasks` table which contains the columns defined in our migration.
 Next, we're ready to define an Eloquent ORM model for our tasks!

+<a name="eloquent-models"></a>
+### Eloquent Models

+[Eloquent](http://laravel.com/docs/5.1/eloquent) is Laravel's default ORM (object-relational mapper).
+Eloquent makes it painless to retrieve and store data in your database using clearly defined "models".
+Usually, each Eloquent model corresponds directly with a single database table.

+So, let's define a `Task` model that corresponds to our `tasks` database table we just created.
+Again, we can use an Artisan command to generate this model.
+In this case, we'll use the `make:model` command:

+	php artisan make:model Task

+The model will be placed in the `app` directory of your application.
+By default, the model class is empty.
+We do not have to explicitly tell the Eloquent model which table it corresponds to because it will assume the database table is the plural form of the model name.
+So, in this case, the `Task` model is assumed to correspond with the `tasks` database table.
+Here is what our empty model should look like:

+	<?php

+	namespace App;

+	use Illuminate\Database\Eloquent\Model;

+	class Task extends Model
+	{
+		//
+	}

+We'll learn more about how to use Eloquent models as we add routes to our application.
+Of course, feel free to consult the [complete Eloquent documentation](http://laravel.com/docs/5.1/eloquent) for more information.